microsoft/botframework-components/.github/ISSUE_TEMPLATE/components-bug-report.md

 ---
 name: "Bug"
-about: Create a report for a bug you found in the Bot Framework Components projects (including documentation)
+about: Create a report for a bug you found in the Bot Framework Components projects (including documentation).
 title: ""
 labels: "needs-triage, bug"
 assignees: ""